 This unit is designed to investigate how dance reflects the youth culture of society in different eras.
-In Term 3 the students develop teamwork and performance skills through collaborating on a class production for the Ausdance Youth Dance Festival.
-Each student is allocated a Special Project to complete for the show.
-In Term 4 students participate in practical classes and explore the role of dance in various historical eras such as 1920's Charleston, 1950's Rock'n'Roll, 1970's Disco and 1990's Hip Hop.
-Safe dance practice is highlighted through the theoretical study of anatomy and injury prevention.
+In Term 3 the students will develop teamwork, stagecraft and performance skills through collaborating on a class production.
+In Term 4, the students will participate in practical classes and explore the role of dance in various eras such as; 1920's Charleston, 1950's Rock'n'Roll, 1970's Disco and 1990's Hip Hop.